-- tributaries of Ganga, than the parent river (Fig. 7).
-Samples from storm water drain near Ara which carried agricultural runoff was contain 15 out of 16 targeted compounds.
-Sultanganj and downstream to Bhagalpur city area are located in the most downward stretch of the studied stretches.
-These stretches were found to contain 15 OCPs.
-Besides, the average concentration of monitored OCPs continually increased from UK - to BR stretch (upstream to downstream) (Fig. 1).
-It may be due to continual increase of contribution from the agriculture in the downstream stretches.
-In BR stretch, the occurrence patterns of OCPs were different from UK and UP stretch.
-In UK stretch, HCHs group was more frequently detected, while in UP stretch the same was observed for Endo groups.
-High glacial water in UK stretch may be possible reason for this, since the glacial water streams reportedly have higher concentrations (1 log) of HCHs as compared to endosulfan and dieldrin pesticides in Bow lake in Canada (Blais et al., 2001) and Himalayan glaciers (Kang et al., 2009).
-Bizzotto et al. (2009) compared the HCHs concentration in glacial and non-glacial streams from Alpine glaciers and found that glacial streams were always having high concentration (200-400%) than non-glacial streams.
-Thus high frequencies of HCHs in mountainous zone of Ganga were on the expected lines.
-The UP stretch was predominant with the Endosulfan group pesticides in connection to high previous use of this group of pesticides in the Indo-Gangtic plains for agriculture use (NGBRA, 2011).
-In Bihar stretch, none of these groups were dominant in occurrences.
-The maximum detection frequency was for aldrin group (34%), followed by HCHs (21%), Endo group (20%), heptachlor group (13%) and DDTs group (12%) (Fig. 8).
+compared the HCHs concentration in glacial and non-glacial streams from Alpine glaciers and found that glacial streams were always having a higher concentration (200-400 %) than non-glacial streams.
+Thus high frequencies of HCHs in the mountainous zone of Ganga were on the expected lines.
+The UP stretch was predominant with the Endosulfan group pesticides in connection with high previous use of this group of pesticides in the Indo-Gangetic plains for agriculture use (NGBRA, 2011).
+In Bihar stretch, none of these pesticide groups were dominant in occurrences.
+The maximum detection frequency was for the aldrin group (34%), followed by HCHs (21%), Endo group (20%), heptachlor group (13%) and DDTs group (12 %) (Fig. 8).
 It showed the mixed flow of glacial, domestic, agricultural and industrial discharge to the river.
-The high concentration of heptachlor group in this stretch could be because of high previous use of this pesticide in parts of Bihar and Western Bengal for termite control.
+The high concentration of the heptachlor group in this stretch could be because of high previous use of this pesticide in parts of Bihar and West Bengal for termite control.
 As this stretch of the river receive flow from different river basins, having different agricultural practices and different pesticide uses.
 So the mixture of all OCPs was expected (Fig. 8).
 Table 5 presents the relative contamination levels of OCPs in 2011 along with the values reported in the literature.
-It shows lower levels of OCPs in the Ganga water.
+It shows reduction in OCPs levels in the Ganga water.